jupyterlab/jupyterlab-desktop/README.md

 # JupyterLab Desktop

-JupyterLab Desktop is the desktop application for [JupyterLab](https://github.com/jupyterlab/jupyterlab).
+JupyterLab Desktop is the cross-platform desktop application for [JupyterLab](https://github.com/jupyterlab/jupyterlab).
 It is the quickest and easiest way to get started with Jupyter notebooks on your personal computer, with the flexibility for advanced use cases.

 ![JupyterLab Desktop](media/jupyterlab-desktop.png)